 Mumbai Film City Tours also conducts a Live Show Tour that focuses on the live shooting of a TV serial and visits the set.
 You'll be able to see the actors working on the set and have your picture taken with them.
 The tour runs daily from 4 p.m. to 5.30.p.m.
 The cost is 1,600 rupees per person for Indians and $49 for foreigners.

 There are a few private tour operators that provide dedicated Bollywood tours.
 These are comprehensive tours that cater predominately to foreigners.

 One of the best is Bollywood Tours, which was established in 2003.
-Their full-day Film City tour also includes a drive past Bollywood stars' homes and a visit to a shooting studio (as well as the two hour Film City bus tour mentioned above).
-The company also offers full and half day Bollywood Tours that visit shooting studios, a dubbing studio, and include a Bollywood dance show and drive past stars' homes.
+Their full-day Film City and Bollywood Tour also includes a drive past Bollywood stars' homes and a visit to a shooting studio (as well as the two-hour Film City bus tour mentioned above).
+The company also offers full-day Bollywood Tours and half-day Bollywood Tours that visit shooting studios, a dubbing studio, and include a Bollywood dance show and drive past stars' homes.
 The Bollywood Tours can be combined with Dharavi slum or city sightseeing.
-The cost ranges from $110 to $175 per person, depending on tour type and number of people.

 Film Cities in Other Locations